daltare/cedenTools/README.md

 	For example: *CEDENBenthicMonitoringStationsList*.
 For more information about the available services, see the [CEDEN web services documentation](/CEDEN%20Web%20Services%20-%20External%20Web%20Services%20Users%20Guide%20-%200.4.docx).

 * `query_parameters` (required): The query string (in plain text).
 This includes everything after the `?queryParams={` statement, except the closing `}` of the query string.
 Can consist of `filter` (including Max, Min, Not, IsNull, IsNotNull), `orderBy`, `Top`, `Skip`, and/or `Distinct` statements.
 For information on how to construct a query string, see the [CEDEN web services documentation](/CEDEN%20Web%20Services%20-%20External%20Web%20Services%20Users%20Guide%20-%200.4.docx).
 * `base_URI` (required): The base part of the URL for all CEDEN web services (e.g., https<nolink>://cedenwebservices.waterboards.ca.gov), including a port number if required (use *:9267* if on the State Water Board network).
-Defaults to: https<nolink>://testcedenwebservices.waterboards.ca.gov:9267
+Defaults to: https<nolink>://cedenwebservices.waterboards.ca.gov:9267
-* `userName` (optional): The user name for your CEDEN web services account.
+* `userName` (optional): The user name for your CEDEN web services account (NOTE: if you don't already have an account, you can [send a message to David Altare](mailto:david.altare@waterboards.ca.gov) to request one).
 You can enter this through the function, or if you leave this argument blank the function will look for this information in a variable called `ceden_userName` within the environment variables defined for your account.
-* `password` (optional): The password for your CEDEN web services account.
+* `password` (optional): The password for your CEDEN web services account (NOTE: if you don't already have an account, you can [send a message to David Altare](mailto:david.altare@waterboards.ca.gov) to request one).
 You can enter this through the function, or if you leave this argument blank the function will look for this information in a variable called `ceden_password` within the environment variables defined for your account.
 * `errorMessages_out` (optional): When set to `TRUE`, if there is an error with the authentication or the query request (inclduing when there is simply no data returned that meets the query parameters), the function will attempt to return a data frame with information about the error (including where the error occured, the HTTP code returned, and any messages about the API response).
 When set to `FALSE`, the function will simply return `NA` on an error.
 Defaults to `TRUE`.

 ### Errors